Climbing: Competition-based

 Competition ice climbing is a regulated sport of 'competitive ice climbing' that originated in the early 2000s, and which is done on outdoor or indoor climbing on artificial ice climbing walls that consist of ice and dry surfaces.
-The UIAA is the governing body for competition ice climbing worldwide and their events include a lead ice climbing discipline and a speed ice climbing discipline.
-Competition ice climbing is not as yet an Olympic Sport.
+The UIAA is the governing body for competition ice climbing worldwide and its events include a lead ice climbing discipline and a speed ice climbing discipline.
+Competition ice climbing is not as yet an Olympic sport.